denisecase/datafun-central/content/hosting/binderhub.md

 +++
-tags = ["hosting"]
+tags = ["hosting", "jupyter"]
 title = "BinderHub"
 +++

 BinderHub is a cloud-based platform that allows you to share your Jupyter Notebooks as interactive, executable environments.
 It's built on top of Kubernetes and Docker, and provides a way to easily share and launch Jupyter Notebooks in the cloud.

-Here are some key features of BinderHub:
+Here are some key features of BinderHub.

 ## Customizable environments